observIQ/stanza/docs/plugins/severity_parser.md

 ## `severity_parser` plugin

-The `severity_parser` plugin sets the timestamp on an entry by parsing a value from the record.
+The `severity_parser` plugin sets the severity on an entry by parsing a value from the record.

 ### Configuration Fields